Skip to content

 How it works

-Event handler in Reactter is based on a few fundamental concepts:
+The event handler in Reactter is based on some fundamental concepts:

-• Event: Is a enum that represents a specific action or occurrence in the application.
+• Event: It is an enum that represents a specific action or occurrence associated with a particular instance.
+It defines the type of interaction or change that can happen.

-Understanding these concepts is crucial for effectively managing event-driven interactions in Reactter apps.
+Understanding these concepts is crucial for efficiently managing event-driven interactions in Reactter applications.

 Example